ropenscilabs/statistical-software-review/README.md

-6. Alternatively, any standards which you consider not applicable to your software may remain listed in the main `rssr_standards.R` document, with their tag changed from `@rssrTODO` to `@rssrNA`, and the description of the standard removed and replace by an explanation of why that standard does not apply.
+6. Alternatively, any standards which you consider not applicable to your software may remain listed in the main `rssr_standards.R` document, with their tag changed from `@rssrTODO` to `@rssrNA`, and the description of the standard removed and replaced by an explanation of why you consider that standard not applicable to your software.